Reasons to upgrade

 Access to support

-For Enterprise releases, we provide support and bug fixes for all server products for 2 years after a version is released.
+For Long Term Support releases, we provide support and bug fixes for all server products for 2 years after a version is released.
 Ending support after 2 years allows us to focus our resources on supporting more modern versions used by the majority of customers.
 This means that after a version has reached its end of life, our support team will only be able to assist with upgrade-related questions.

 Upgrade - what I need to consider